a two day 220 mile vintage bike ride

 Oval Chainrings

 This isn’t really cheating, is it?
 My original skip-tooth chainrings and sprockets were pretty knackered.
-Having been able to acquire NOS (new old stock) chains for both bikes from eBay
+Having been able to acquire NOS (new old stock) chains

 Read More »